 Truck drivers are an integral part of the supply chain that keeps our country going.
 They transport food, raw materials, and other supplies across the nation.
 They are largely responsible for creating efficient shipping processes and supporting customer satisfaction for companies.
 These professionals work hard – even in the face of pandemic and supply chain issues that make their jobs more challenging.
-For these reasons, we pause to recognize their hard work and contribution during National Truck Driver Appreciation Week, Sept.
-11-17.
+For these reasons, we pause to recognize their hard work and contribution during National Truck Driver Week every September.

 Truck Driver Contributions to Society

 The trucking industry and truck drivers’ hard work are integral to society and the economy.
 In modern times, the trucking industry covers more than double the mileage it did 25 years ago, according to the ATA, or the American Trucking Associations.

 In 2016, truck drivers logged more than 287.9 billion miles.
 Two years later, the industry moved 11.49 billion tons of freight, which accounted for 71.4% of the U.S. freight tonnage total.
 Further, more than 80% of communities in the U.S. rely on trucking as the only way to supply their goods and commodities.

 Truck Drivers Work Hard, Particularly During the Past Few Years